poole/hyde/_posts/2015-07-07-hello-world.md

 Hello, world!
 It's nice to meet you.

-I'm trying my hand at blogging with Jekyll - this is my shiny new website that @daviddarnes very kindly sorted for me with his amazing Spidey - read: web - skills.
+I'm trying my hand at blogging with Jekyll - this is my shiny new website that @daviddarnes very kindly sorted for me with his amazing Spidey (read: web) skills.
 Get it?

 It's using a very nice Jekyll template called [Hyde](http://hyde.getpoole.com/) by @mdo